ahuth/brackets-indentator/README.md

 Re-indent a document according to your current indentation settings (tabs vs spaces, 2/4/8 spaces, etc).

 Useful for converting someone else's style to your own.
-Run by going to the Edit menu and selecting "Indent Document" or Ctrl-Alt-I
+Run by going to the Edit menu and selecting "Indent Document" or Ctrl+Alt+I

 - - -